+I love to explore emerging destinations and vibrant cities.
 I often get asked what my favorite places have been.
 While there are too many to count, you can read my running list of my top experiences (so far) here.

 Travel should be about experiencing new things in the world your own way.
 In an industry increasingly dominated by Instagram likes and the incessant race to take the best selfies, that can sometimes feel difficult.